 We use our folding push cart/hand truck like this one almost daily.
 It is really useful for moving all kinds of items.

-Special thanks to my Dad for moving this buffet TWICE so I could get photos for this Holiday Gift Guide for Furniture Painters!
+Special thanks to my Dad for moving this buffet TWICE so I could get photos for the 2020 Holiday Gift Guide for Furniture Painters!